thiagolvlsantos/git-transactions/README.md

 ## Add a reference to ``GitServices`` and annotate your methods with ``@GitRead`` or ``@GitWrite``.

+### Reading
-This following code shows how to read a file from Git which was automatically download by ``@GitRead(<repo_name>)`` annotation.
+The following code shows how to read a file from Git which was automatically download by ``@GitRead(<repo_name>)`` annotation.
 Once the Git was downloaded the navigation through its structure is straightforward.

 ```java
 ...